 Our firm has successfully handled police brutality cases against officers in Seaside Park, Freehold, Atlantic City, Jackson, Long Branch, and Hazlet, New Jersey.
 And we are prepared to represent you.

 Contact the Law Offices of Mallon and Tranger if you have any questions about filing a police brutality lawsuit.
-We have offices in Freehold, Point Pleasant and Toms River to serve clients in Ocean or Monmouth counties.
+We have offices in Freehold and Point Pleasant to serve clients in Ocean or Monmouth counties.
 Our attorneys can be reached by phone at 732-702-0333 or by contacting us online.